xdass/18_price_format/README.md

 This script format number like a price, e.g. 12341 convert to 12 341.<br>
 Note:
-The number with decimal number converted to price format with 2 decimal places,  cuts them as is, e.g. 3112.999 convert to 3 112.99
+* The number with decimal number converted to price format with 2 decimal places,  cuts them as is, e.g. 3112.999 convert to 3 112.99
+* If input number can't format to price format, script return None
 # How to use
 ```bash
 $python format_price.py 3245.000000